Market

 Senior Management.

-plans, is presented to the Audit Committee and the Board
+is placed before the Audit Committee and the Board

-manage, track, and ensure timely resolution of statutory and
+and facilitate timely resolution of statutory and regulatory

 Other Statutory Disclosures